VelocityCS/unsonoff/README.md

 2. unsonoff server.
 This will have 2x interfaces: 1 to receive data from/send commands to sonoff devices, and 1 to listen for commands and provide feedback
 3. unsonoff controller.
 This will be a HA component
 4. desonoff.
 This is to reprogram the devices to use the unsonoff server

+Unsonoff server:
+The replacement for the sonoff cloud implements secure websockets to talk with devices.
+To emulate this we can use crossbar.io
+For reception of commands we can simply use an http server